 Sensitivity analysis

-The table below shows the impact on the defined benefit obligation if the assumptions were changed as shown (assuming all other assumptions remain constant).
-As a result of the whole plan buy-in during the year, the funding is no longer sensitive to changes in the assumptions used.
+As a result of the whole plan buy-in, the funding is no longer sensitive to changes in the assumptions used.
 The value of the bulk annuity asset will equal the value of the liabilities measured on any basis.